 No Great Horned Owls were recorded, however both Screech and Barred made it on the list.

 Thanks to all who counted.
 Special thanks to Susan and Barb for hosting the Tally Rally.
-The food and the company were great as usual.

 Now for the top twenty species in terms of numbers: